markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Urkel Says**: Newspapers need to be folded due to their large paper format and thus termed the phrase "above the fold" for the upper half of the front page that often contains the most important news story, headline, and/or picture.
 Many newspaper terms have been adopted into the language of the web, including semantic HTML elements like the terms for a section, aside, header,footer, and article.

 Think of the hero section as the banner, headline, or billboard of our site.
-But before we can add our pizzazz, let's first write some HTML code that will provide the structure and content.
+But before we can add our pizzazz, let's first add some HTML markup that will provide our structure and content.

 ## Hero Construction